-Many people know another person or loved who have has sustained a traumatic brain injury, or at least have seen news articles about what these injuries are like.
-The first few moments for someone who has sustained a head and brain injury can be unnerving for the individual.
-They may look around and not understand what has happened to them.
-It is the breadth and depth of these injuries that make them so terrifying for the patient and their loved ones while also challenging the top medical professionals the country has to offer.
-Therefore, it is important for everyone to understand a few of the basics regarding neurological damage.Numerous Causes of Brain Injuries
+The first few moments for someone who has suffered a head and brain injury can be unnerving.
+They may not understand what has happened to them.
+It is the breadth and depth of these injuries that make them so terrifying for the patient and their loved ones.
+Therefore, it is essential for everyone to understand a few of the basics regarding neurological damage.Numerous Causes of Brain Injuries

 Those who have sustained a concussion while playing sports understand that the symptoms of traumatic brain injuries can vary widely from person to person and from injury to injury.
 Many times, this diversity of symptoms can be traced back to the mechanism of injury.
 A few of the common causes include: